ibm-cloud-docs/vmwaresolutions/shared/shared_managing.md

 For information about recommended services details, see [Managing Veeam for VMware Solutions Shared instances](/docs/vmwaresolutions?topic=vmwaresolutions-shared_veeam).

-## Procedure to launch the vCloud Director Management console
+## Procedure to access the vCloud Director Management console
 {: #shared_managing-accessing}

 Use the vCloud Director Management console to manage the virtual data center.
 You can access the vCloud Director console from the virtual data center details page.